 Before being inextricably linked to a colleague, you should probably find out how committed they are.
 Are they invested in your project full-time?
 Is this their main gig or side hustle?
 Heading into a large-scale commitment like founding a new company without knowing the answers to these questions has the potential to result in a lot of resentment.
 It is often the case that one team member will have to take the lead and allow their co-founder to make a more gradual transition.
 Not everyone with an entrepreneurial spirit can afford to quit their day job and dive into their new project.
 Set a timeline with your partner for when you will both be “all in”; expectations are easier to manage when you lay all of your cards on the table.

-A word that will become increasingly important when working with a friend is “boundaries.”
+A word that will become increasingly important when going into business with a friend is “boundaries.”
 Although you may have all-access relationships with your friends, that might not translate to our shared work-life.
 Creating separate spaces for your friend chat and work chat is vital for both of your relationships.
 According to Forbes, “Your time spent working together isn’t quality friendship time.
 Make sure you’re clear on the distinction and carve out time for both.”
 When you are working, maintain a level of professionalism to fuel your productivity.
 When the workday is done, close your laptop and dedicate time to your friendship; after all, you were friends first.

 What happens if you break up?